Marija-Kov/Workout-Mate/README.md

   <img src="https://i.imgur.com/9hbR4TV.gif" alt="resetting password" height="350px" />
  </div>
 <br><br>
 In case you want to delete your Workout Mate account, you will have to log in, open "Profile Settings" from the dropdown menu and click on "delete account" at the bottom-right of the form.
 You will see a dialogue pop-up that will warn you about the consequences of deleting your account and will give you an option to change your mind or delete your account permanently.
-After you click on "Yes, delete my account permanently", all your data will be deleted from the database and you will be redirected to the Login page.
+After you click on "Yes, delete my account permanently", all your data will be deleted from the database and you will be redirected to the Login page. <br>
+You can download your data from Workout Mate database as a JSON file by clicking on "download data" in Settings.
  <br><br>

  ### Limitations